CMLPlatform/ramascene/docs/source/modelling.rst

 In order to create counter-factual IO tables, the RaMa-SCENE platform takes as a reference A, the technical coefficient matrix, and Y, the final demand matrix.
-These two matrices are a representation of the relationship of input products to outputs (A) and the demand of product outputs by final consumers (Y).
+These two matrices are a representation of the relationship of input products to outputs (A) and the demand of products by final consumers (Y).

 Changes in relationships in the way products are manufactured are therefore implemented by modifying the A matrix, while variations in the way products are consumed by final consumers are applied on final demand.